Building REST services with Spring

 Some companies require that you present management with a plan to minimize downtime.
 In the past, you could get away with upgrading at 2:00 a.m. on a Sunday when load was at a minimum.
 But in today’s Internet-based e-commerce with international customers in other time zones, such strategies are not as effective.

-Supporting changes to the API
+Supporting Changes to the API

 Uh oh.
-Didn’t think of that.
+You did not think of that.

 Downtime = lost money.
 Is management ready for that?